-Background
+Introduction & Background

-- 4. Corporate Governance is the system by which local authorities direct and control their functions and relate to their communities (CIPFA/SOLACE "Corporate Governance in Local Government").
+- 4. Corporate Governance is "the system by which local authorities direct and control their functions and relate to their communities" (CIPFA/SOLACE "Corporate Governance in Local Government").
 Sound governance arrangements and accountability are essential to enable the Authority to deliver on its intended outcomes for the people of Merseyside and service users, in accordance with the law and proper standards.
 This also ensures that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - 5.
 The Authority first adopted a code of corporate governance in 2003.
 It has been revised and updated in line with current guidance and best practice including the CIPFA/SOLACE "Delivering Good Governance in Local Government Framework" and the IDeA Ethical Governance Toolkit.
-Members approved its most recent code of governance at the Authority meeting on 18th March, 2008, report CFO/59/08, (see Appendix B). - 6.
-Three high level principles underpin the Authority's corporate governance: - Openness & inclusivity to ensure both internal and external stakeholders can have confidence in the decision making and management processes of the Authority - Accountability of the Authority, Members and Staff for being responsible for their decisions and actions, including their stewardship of public funds and all aspects of performance, and submit themselves to appropriate external scrutiny. - Integrity based upon honesty, selflessness and objectivity, and high standards of propriety and probity in the stewardship of public funds and the management of the Authority's affairs - 7.
-The 2008 review of the code of governance incorporated the latest CIPFA/SOLACE Framework guidelines by adopting the core principles outlined in the framework and expanding the three core principles, outlined above, by adding six detailed principles to the Authority's code, which are: - (i) Focusing on the purpose of the Authority and on outcomes for the community and creating and implementing a vision for the local area - (ii) Members and Officers working together to achieve a common purpose with clearly defined functions and roles - (iii) Promoting values for the Authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour
+Members approved its most recent code of governance at the Authority meeting on 18th March, 2008, report CFO/59/08.
+This Code has now been updated to reflect the new management structure and is attached to this report, see Appendix B. - 6.
+Three high level principles underpin the Authority's corporate governance: - Openness & inclusivity to ensure both internal and external stakeholders can have confidence in the decision making and management processes of the Authority - Accountability of the Authority, members and staff for being responsible for their decisions and actions, including their stewardship of public funds and all aspects of performance, and submit themselves to appropriate external scrutiny. - Integrity based upon honesty, selflessness and objectivity, and high standards of propriety and probity in the stewardship of public funds and the management of the Authority's affairs - 7.
+The 2008 review of the code of governance incorporated the latest CIPFA/SOLACE Framework guidelines by adopting the core principles outlined in the framework and expanding the three core principles, outlined above, by adding six detailed principles to the Authority's code, which are: - (i) Focusing on the purpose of the Authority and on outcomes for the community and creating and implementing a vision for the local area - (ii) Members and officers working together to achieve a common purpose with clearly defined functions and roles - (iii) Promoting values for the Authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour

-- (iv) Taking informed and transparent decisions which are subject to effective scrutiny and managing risk - (v) Developing the capacity and capability of Members and Officers to be effective - (vi) Engaging with local people and other stakeholders to ensure robust public accountability - 8.
-The Accounts and Audit Regulations 2003 enshrined in legislation a number of recommendations relating to governance, and in particular it requires the Fire & Rescue Authority to:-
+- (iv) Taking informed and transparent decisions which are subject to effective scrutiny and managing risk - (v) Developing the capacity and capability of members and officers to be effective - (vi) Engaging with local people and other stakeholders to ensure robust public accountability - 8.
+The Accounts and Audit Regulations 2003 enshrined in legislation a number of recommendations relating to governance, and in particular it requires the Fire & Rescue Authority to :-